ServiceNowDevProgram/code-snippets/Server-Side Components/Script Includes/ProblemCreation/README.md

-This script is a ServiceNow Business Rule that automatically creates a Problem record whenever an Incident is created with the category set to "hardware".
+This script is a ServiceNow Business Rule that creates a Problem record whenever an Incident is created with the category "hardware".

-It helps in ensuring that hardware-related incidents are tracked and analyzed properly through Problem Management.
+Note: Not every hardware-related incident requires a problem record — this script is just an example to show how such automation can be set up.